mediasuitenz/pdf-service/README.md

 - **wkhtmltopdf**
 - **pdftk**

-After pulling down this repo and running `npm install` you can start the service using default settings with `node .`, there are currently two optional args `--port` and `--limit` for setting the port to listen on and maximum allowed body size for the request.
+After pulling down this repo and running `npm install` you can start the service using default settings with `node .`, there are currently three optional args `--port`, `--limit`, and `--loglevel` for setting the port to listen on, maximum allowed body size for the request, and the log level.

 Example: `node . --port 3333 --limit 100mb` // sets the port to 3333 and max. body size to 100mb